 Review Turnover to Determine Your Implementation Phase

-Start by confirming your annual turnover or revenue.
-This figure determines which phase you fall into and your official compliance deadline.
-Businesses in the RM500,000 to RM5 million range must now prepare for staggered deadlines in 2026, while larger enterprises must comply earlier.
+Start by confirming your annual turnover or revenue, as this determines your e-Invoicing phase and official compliance deadline.
+Businesses with annual turnover of up to RM5 million fall within the later implementation phases in 2026, while larger enterprises are required to comply earlier.

 Update Accounting and Invoicing Systems